ember-bootstrap/ember-bootstrap-cp-validations/README.md

 ## Compatibility

-- Ember Bootstrap v5
+- Ember Bootstrap v5 or above
-- Ember CP Validations v5
+- Ember CP Validations v5 or above
 - Ember.js v3.28 or above
 - Ember CLI v3.28 or above
 - Node.js v20 or above

+## Requirements

+This addon requires the following minimum versions in the host application.
+It's recommended to install these (or newer) before installing this addon:

+- ember-bootstrap: >= 5.0.0
+- ember-cp-validations: >= 5.0.0
+- ember-source (Ember.js): >= 3.28.0
+- Ember CLI: >= 3.28.0
+- Node.js: >= 20.0.0

 ## Installation